 Moreover, and more importantly, the Chebyshev bias is significantly smaller than our bias.
-Using the data for the first million primes from [1], we see that the deviation from the non-biased distribution (to be half a million of primes for either of two classes of primes that the Chebyshev effect concerns) is only 170, which compared to 500,000 gives a relative difference of less than 0.04%.
+Using the data for the first million primes from [1], we see that the deviation from the non-biased distribution (to be half a million of primes for either of two classes of primes that the Chebyshev effect concerns) is only 170.